How GST on Mutual Fund Distributor Commission Changes Everything (April 1, 2026)

 Composition Scheme vs Normal GST: Which Works Better Now?

-Many small MFDs operate under GST's composition scheme—pay 6% on turnover, skip the input tax credit (ITC) paperwork.
+Many small MFDs operate under GST's composition scheme: pay 6% on turnover, skip the input tax credit (ITC) paperwork.
 Until now, composition was a reasonable default for most.
-But the new commission structure shifts the calculus in a way that might surprise people.
+But the new commission structure completely destroys the composition advantage.

 Let's walk through it for a distributor earning ₹50 lakh in annual commission (gross, under the old inclusive structure), with ₹2 lakh in claimable ITC on business expenses like office rent, software, and travel.